julianolf/how-to-hello/README.md

 # How-to 'Hello'

 > Computer: the digital frontier.
 These are the voyages of a computer programmer.
 Its continuing mission: to explore strange new languages.
 To seek out new... whatever.
-To boldly code how no one has done before!
+To boldly code like no one has done before!

 Don't take life so serious, and don't give this projeto too much attention.